Montmartre History and Entertainment Culture

 The most famous of them all, the Moulin Rouge, opened in 1889.

-It was a competitive business where everyone shouted for attention.
-The demand for new material and advances in printing techniques meant that new writers, poets, satirists, engravers and artists were drawn into the fast paced entertainment sector in Montmartre.
+The Montmartre entertainment sector was competitive and everyone shouted for attention.
+The demand for new promotional material and advances in printing techniques meant that writers, poets, satirists, engravers and artists were drawn into the fast-paced song and dance world of Montmartre.

-Venues like the Moulin de la Galette and the Lapin Agile or the Elysée Montmartre, Chat Noir cabaret or Moulin Rouge helped to forge the area’s reputation as the best place to go for a night out.
+Venues like the Moulin de la Galette, the Lapin Agile, the Elysée Montmartre, the Chat Noir cabaret or Moulin Rouge helped to forge the area’s reputation as the best place to go for a night out.

 The Montmartre mix

-As the new city of Paris took shape, the poor people who had lived there were cleared to the margins.
-In the new Paris the classes were now geographically, socially and culturally more separated than ever.
+As Napoleon III’s new city of Paris took shape, the poor people who had lived in the centre there were cleared to the margins.
+The Parisian social classes were now geographically and culturally more distanced than ever.

 The conservatism of French society and its hierarchical nature, made it difficult for people of different social status to meet.
-Because people encountered each other less and had little in common there was—from the bourgeois side at least—curiosity about working class culture.
+Because people encountered each other less and had little in common there was—from the bourgeois side at least—ignorance of and curiosity about working class culture.

 It was in the entertainment venues of Montmartre and especially at the Moulin Rouge that impresario entrepreneurs saw the opportunity to exploit the encounter between the two social groupings.

-Identifying this mutual ignorance helped the impresarios to seize on the commercial potential of theatricalizing one class—the working class performers—so they became acceptable and consumable by the other class—the bourgeois elite.
+They seized the commercial potential of theatricalizing one class—the working class performers—so they became acceptable and consumable by the other class—the bourgeois elite paying customers.

-Everyday moral boundaries may have been obscured by smoke, alcohol, the novelty of electric illumination, the uproar of music and dance and the carnival atmosphere, but the illusion of Montmartre simply confirmed the stereotypes that people from different social standings had about each other.
-Montmartre did little to bring them together.
+Everyday moral boundaries may have been temporarily obscured by smoke, alcohol, the uproar of music and dance and the novelty of electric illumination.
+But the showbiz illusion of Montmartre with its exuberant high-kicking female performers and its top-hatted male audience simply confirmed the stereotypes that people from different social standings had about each other.

 (2) © Unknown author [Public domain], via Wikimedia Commons.
 All photographic attribution courtesy of the Wikipedia and Wikimedia Commons Attribution generator :